 WHERE to Look – Aeruginascin?

 Several varieties of magic mushrooms contain the psilocybin derivative aeruginascin.
-This molecule was first found in magic mushrooms in 1989 by Gartz.
-Recently, the (correct) biosynthetic pathway for psilocybin synthesis was published, See C&E News Report, demonstrating sequential methylation of norbaeocystin to make baeocystin, psilocybin, and aeruginascin.
-(The fungus adds one, two, and then three methyl groups respectively).
+This molecule was first found in magic mushrooms in 1989 by Gartz.1 Recently, the correct biosynthetic pathway for psilocybin synthesis was published which demonstrates sequential methylation of norbaeocystin to make baeocystin, psilocybin, and aeruginascin.2 The fungus adds one, two, and then three methyl groups, respectively, to synthesize the chemicals.

-First, according to Stamets, psilocybe azurescens have high amounts of baeocystin.
+According to Stamets, P. azurescens have high amounts of baeocystin.
 How does consuming baeocystin compare to consuming psilocybin?
 No one knows.
 Arguably, the difference between these molecules (a single methyl group) could be important in much the same way that methamphetamine (crystal meth) produces a different effect from amphetamine (Adderall).
 (Amphetamine and methamphetamine differ by the presence/absence of a single methyl group).

 - The paralysis observed by people taking magic mushrooms is not caused by the dose of psilocybin.